 The widespread problem, and many stories I encountered, including what had happened to the lady, who was humiliated in court, prompted me to do something.

 That’s when I created the podcast series, Memoirs Of A McKenzie Friend – Blowing The Lid Off The Family Court, to expose the realities of this corrupt institution.
 But those podcasts didn’t feel like enough.
 It didn’t take away the feeling of helplessness.
 I knew I had to do more than be a voice.
 Yes, the podcasts are explosive, but people are still experiencing the family courts.
 It wasn’t just about highlighting their plight – it was about victim-survivors not feeling alone.

-When it was hard to find the real practical help for those who needed it, I created a comprehensive website, www.iamlip.com, as a free online guide for those who find themselves having to navigate the family court independently.
-I also ensured it was easy to access and neurodiversefriendly.
+When it was hard to find the real practical help for those who needed it, ‘a comprehensive website, www.iamlip.com, was created, as a free online guide for those who find themselves having to navigate the family court independently, that was easy access and was neurodiverse friendly.
 It’s proved to be a well-needed resource.

 Once November is over and it is no longer Family Court Awareness Month, I don’t know what will happen next.
 Most likely, it will be business as usual.
 But I won’t stop doing my bit to help those suffering at the hands of the family court.
 If you or someone you know needs help, a comprehensive guide is available on www.iamlip.com.

 Anjali Mya Chadha is an actor, writer, and family court advocate.
 Her podcast Memoirs Of A McKenzie Friend – Blowing The Lid Off The Family Court is available on all podcasting platforms.